 I want to thank you for your commitment in advance of reading this entire short report to help you teach your parrot, parakeet or other small bird to speak, sing or just behave the way you want it to.
 The Secrets here are simple, in fact – you may say to yourself, “well of course” or “that makes sense” and so on.

-First, let’s briefly review the fact that as a pet owner you have a responsibility to your pet, and many times, handling and dealing with your Pet can seem to be a thankless job or chore sometimes… UNLESS- your looking for the clues and really looking out for your birds hidden movements!
+First, let’s briefly review the fact that as a pet owner you have a responsibility to your pet, and many times, handling and dealing with your Pet can seem to be a thankless job or chore sometimes… UNLESS- you're looking for the clues and really looking out for your bird's hidden movements!

 Thank you again for taking this journey and I wish you all the success that I have had with my pet birds and seen with others.